-- .83 Departments should review whether any employee in their department is eligible for a pay equity adjustment by August 1 each year based on the final payroll of July and notify the Personnel Director or designee b September 1 of any pay equity adjustments.
-Any new or increased payamounts will be effective on the first day of the pay period following October 1 and will not be retroactive and will not be considered at other times during the year unless an employee changes positions through the promotional process.
-Human Resources shall deliver to each department any reportneeded to determine pay equity adjustments. - .84 The Personnel Director or designee is responsible for the review and final approval of any salary change related to the Pay Equity Adjustment.
+Any pay equity adjustments will be effective on the first day of the pay period following October 1 and will not be retroactive and will not be considered at other times during the year unless the employee changes positions through the promotional process.
+Human Resources shall deliver to each department any report needed to determine pay equity adjustments.